Lacretia Dye, Ph.D., LPCC, NCC, PSC

 Current Employer: Springfield Vet Center, Dept. of Veterans Affairs

 Title: Readjustment Counseling Therapist

-Bradley allowed me to have the freedom of focusing on combat-related posttraumatic stress disorder, which played a large influence in being hired by the Department of Veteran’s Affairs within eight months of my graduation date.
+Bradley allowed me to have the freedom of focusing on combat-related post traumatic stress disorder, which was a large influence in being hired by the Department of Veterans Affairs within eight months of my graduation date.
 The professors at Bradley allowed me to pursue my goals and I was able to apply my passion of working with veterans to the diverse courses within the master's degree program.

 I find helping veterans and their families incredibly rewarding, and I am thankful for my job every day.
 It is a true honor to work with combat veterans and I take great pride in my work toward assisting them in their transition home to civilian life.
 I enjoy attending military events throughout the community and seeing the great pride that local veterans have for one another and their country.
 I love the diversity of my work, which consists of combat veterans from World War II to our current conflicts in Iraq and Afghanistan.